A superstatistics approach to the modelling of memristor current-voltage responses: Results and discussion

 Our numerical findings suggest that the Yakopcic MM model performed the best on the given data, with the lowest normalized root-mean-square error (NRMSE).
 In Fig.~\ref{fig:first_sel_yakopcic_mm}, the resulting $i$--$v$ curve of the Yakopcic MM model is shown, plotted against the data.
+Table~\ref{table:fitting_results} shows all tested models with their optimized parameters and final NRMSEs.
 When inspecting the measured $i$--$v$ relationship in Fig.~\ref{fig:mem_measurements_iv_avg}, resemblances of a hyperbolic sine shape can be seen for both the LRS and HRS.
 The result of this initial fitting therefore also makes intuitive sense.
 For the next step, the Yakopcic MM model was used as the basis for building the $q$-deformed model.